How to Set cURL Authentication - Full Examples Guide

 curl --user user:passwd --basic https://httpbin.dev/basic-auth/user/passwd

-The above cURL command will enter the credentials data (user and passwd) to authorize the request.
+The above cURL command will enter the credentials data (user and passwd) to authorize the HTTP request.
 Here is the response of the above cURL command:

 {